selsamman/proxily-doc/docs/Introduction/core.md

 ### POJOs

 With traditional state management systems such as Redux you create your state using "plane old javascript objects" (POJOs), define reducers to generate a new state, and actions which are dispatched to invoke the reducers.
-In Proxily you don't need reducers as your actions simply modify state directly.
+In Proxily you don't need reducers as your actions modify state directly.
 You can, however, keep your state as POJOs and define your actions and selectors separately thus keeping a more traditional taxonomy:

 ``` typescript jsx
     const store = persist({